 What is Content Drilldown in Google Analytics Meaning?

 At a high level, this is the breakdown of my site so far for 2016.
 As you can see, the blog receives the most amount of traffic by design.
-So in terms of the goal of the website, I am achieving my most basic goal which is great as a first step.
+Thus regarding the goal of the website, I am achieving my most primary goal which is great as a first step.

 How to use Content Drilldown in Google Analytics

 With the picture above, I am going to click on the blog section to expand this and see what pages are bringing in the page views.
 After I’ve clicked on that, I am brought to a level of all of my URL’s.
 As you can see below, I am at the path level of my blog, but I can now look at a high level how all of my content lives and the page views that it has brought.
 As a note, you can include the full URL to see everything if that makes reading this report easier.

 What you can do from here is click on the page path level 2 and explore the URL’s that live under the page level 2 path.

 How to Spot Technical SEO Opportunities Using Google Analytics